mccanne/sharkfest/README.md

 > (or Parquet files that hold lots of columns).
 You define a single, very-wide schema
 > to hold any possible field that might show up, and as long as your ETL logic
 > can find a slot in this _single_ schema for all the fields of an incoming record,
 > everything is fine.
-But when a field shows up that doesn't fit, you get
+But when a field shows up that doesn't fit, you have
 > problems.
-Data warehouse compress all the null columns really well, and
+Data warehouse can compress all the null columns efficiently,
-> and perform really well for column-oriented analytics queries.
+> and perform really well for column-oriented analytics.

 * No wonder there is such a big gap between the relational model and the document model.